 Tag 4 1

 All the treatment information stays intact in the between animals stratum.
-However, one DF of animal is in the between runs stratum and one DF of tag is confound with one DF of the between animals stratum.
+[Explain in words what it is in the above anova that allows you to say this!]
+However, 1 DF associated with animal effects is in the between runs stratum and 1 DF of tag [fix as shown for animal] is confounded with 1 DF of the between animals stratum.

 b) An example of design with odd number of biological replicates is five biological replicates.
 Animal A, C, E, G and I are assigned to treatment “a” and Animal B, D, F, H and J are assigned to treatment “b”.